cgphamviet/cgreads/README.md

 * #### ✏️ Quick Edit Shortcuts
   Admin users get instant access to post and layout editing links right from the front-end, saving time and improving workflow.

+… and many more thoughtful features designed to make your blog professional, efficient, and enjoyable to manage.
+Explore them all in the [demo](https://cgreads.blogspot.com)!

+## Comprehensive Documentation

+CGUI offers comprehensive and user-friendly documentation, making setup and customization easy for both beginners and experienced users.
+Our guides are clear and concise, covering everything from basic installation to advanced features.
+With detailed examples and practical tips, you'll be able to fully utilize the potential of CGUI.
+Additionally, we keep the documentation updated regularly to reflect new features and improvements, ensuring that you always have access to the latest information and best practices.